RaulDr/NoteBackup/README.md

 # NoteBackup

 This is a basic android note saver app.
 It can save notes on your phone, and even more, it will save them on a remote server.
 It offers a backup for your notes.
-The server side is write in spring framework.
+The server side is write in spring framework and the db runs on a docker container and is created by jpa.
+The android side db is created by sqlite.

 ## Tools